ABOUT THE WALTERS ART MUSEUM

 - All other duties assigned.

-- Demonstrated interest in art, museums, and supporting a new generation of museum professionals.
+- Demonstrated interest in art, museums, and bringing people together in-person and/or digitally.

 - Demonstrated ability to work across teams and departments through information sharing, open communication, and being an effective partner, for example, by actively listening, providing recommendations in support of shared goals, and respecting the abilities and ways of knowing of others.